Krzysztof-Rogoz/PostgreSQL-samples/readme.md

   table, data/facts table and Postgres view returning only records that current user is eligible to see.
 Current user from application is setup as session variable.

+Ad 6) "Refresh grants" - based on table naming conventions set proper privileges: read-write or read-only to tables/views/procedures/functions for selected schema.
+  Procedure set also default schema privileges
+  To be executed e.g. after deployment, to optimize grants management